Stegodyphus dumicola: Non-reproductive cannibalism

-When the spiderlings are second stage instars, females will capture prey and regurgitate a nourishing fluid.
-When spiderlings reach final instars, females sacrifice their bodies for the kin.
-Spiderlings mount the female's dorsal region and consume her bodily fluids until she passes in an act of matriphagy.
+When the spiderlings are second-stage instars, females will capture prey and regurgitate a nourishing fluid.
+Once spiderlings reach final instars, females sacrifice their bodies for the kin.
+In an act of matriphagy, spiderlings mount the female's dorsal region and consume her bodily fluids until she dies.
 This phenomenon has been further classified as gerontophagy, because the brood will feed on old females, regardless of whether or not the female was related to the kin.

 Spider

 Predatory feeding

 Larger spiders are more likely to take part in cooperative prey capture.
-During capture, many females will engage with the prey at the same time, injecting its digestive juices into the prey through extra-oral digestion.
+During capture, many females will engage with the prey at the same time, injecting their digestive juices into the prey through extra-oral digestion.
 These digestive enzymes break down the prey into a liquid for other spiders to share, or for females to regurgitate to spiderlings.

 Webs

 Construction

 Within the spider’s social group, all spiders in the group take part in web construction, maintenance, and prey capture.
 Nests are large web structures composed of a compact combination of silk and nearby branch or desert brush.
 These nests are built in spiny bush twigs or trees close to the ground at a height of 0.5 to 1.5 meters high.
 The exterior is layered in a grey fiber tissue (one to two centimeters thick).

 Aside from a dense outer layer, the nests consist of a tunnel network system.
 The interior silk is closely textured and contains tunnels where the spiders mainly occupy.
 To expand the nest, females will perform local budding of different nests when this female disperses after mating.
 Budded nests are typically no farther than five meters away from the home nest.